 The following graphs display the energy consumption of households for all end-uses, namely space and water heating, cooling, cooking, lighting and appliances.
 Energy consumption is measured at normal climate (i.e. corrected for climatic variations) to avoid yearly fluctuations due to climatic variations from one year to the other, and thus to have consistent trends.

-The energy consumption in residential buildings is lower compared to the EU average.
-The energy consumption in non-residential buildings is higher compared to the EU average.
+The energy consumption in residential buildings is at the same level as the EU average.
+The energy consumption in non-residential buildings is at the same level as the EU average.